salihzett/Microsoft-Teams-Room-MTR/README.md

 ```
 Set-CalendarProcessing -Identity "Conf" -DeleteSubject $False -AddOrganizerToSubject $False
 ```
-It has to be configured, otherwise MTR will not accept external meeting invitations
+It has to be configured, otherwise MTR will not accept external meeting invitations (DeleteComments to be sure to make MTR clean in the overview)
 ```
-Set-CalendarProcessing -Identity "Conf" -ProcessExternalMeetingMessages $true
+Set-CalendarProcessing -Identity "Conf" -ProcessExternalMeetingMessages $true -DeleteComments $False

 ```